Free shipping on orders $75+

 Are Adult Diapers FSA Eligible?

 Yes, adult diapers are typically FSA eligible.
 Since adult diapers are essential for individuals with incontinence, they usually qualify for FSA reimbursement.
+Additionally, incontinence pads, guards, and bed pads may also qualify for reimbursement.
 However, policies can vary, so it’s important to check with your provider for confirmation

 So, are incontinence supplies covered by FSA?
 In most cases, the answer is yes!
 One of the advantages of a Flexible Spending Account is that it often covers medical needs that aren’t typically covered by private insurance or Medicare